 While the area is much nicer than it was a decade ago, it's not a glitzy, glamorous, Camelot-like place where the fire hydrants are made of platinum and the rich and famous go just to hang out.

 Many visitors are content to walk down the sidewalks calling their pals' attention to famous names they recognize, but if you want to seek out and photograph the stars dedicated to your favorite stars, you'll save a lot of time if you're prepared.
-If you want to search by name, try the "official" directory or find them on a map.
+If you want to search by name, try the "official" directory.

 Hollywood Walk of Fame Ceremonies